ataulm/android-skeleton/README.md

 - trying with ViewFlipper and a backwards checkmark so we can just use one animation for the whole thing
 - use matrix scale to avoid the reversed image
 - animate in both directions
+- verify it works with pre-selected emails (config change on rotate)

 TODO:

 - spammy clicks
-- verify it works with pre-selected emails